josephajibodu/qwikbill/README.md

 To set up and run the web application locally, follow these steps:

+> If you are using VS Code, make sure you have prettier extension installed for the best development experience.

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine `git clone git@github.com:cremirdevio/qwikbill.git`
+2. Navigate into the project folder `cd qwikbill`
+3. Install all dependencies `npm install`
+4. Run the app `npm run dev`

 ## Deployment